aHub-Tech/hub-discord/CONTRIBUTING.md

 I'm again borrowing these from [Facebook's Guidelines](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)

+- We use linting with ESLint
-- 2 spaces for indentation rather than tabs
+- 2 spaces for identation, do not use tabs
-- You can try running `npm run lint` for style unification
+- You should run `yarn lint` to lint your code before reviewing a PR
+- Your code will be run against our CI
+- Your code should pass our CI pipeline to be able to be merged against the main branch

 ## License